magento/knowledge-base/src/troubleshooting/general/during-installation-reflection-exception-error.md

 <h2 id="solution">Solution</h2>

-Clear all directories and files under Magento's `var` subdirectory and install the Magento software again.
+Clear all directories and files under Adobe Commerce's `var` subdirectory and install the Adobe Commerce software again.

-As the [Magento file system owner](https://devdocs.magento.com/guides/v2.3/install-gde/prereq/file-sys-perms-over.html) or as a user with `root` privileges, enter the following commands:
+As the [Adobe Commerce file system owner](https://devdocs.magento.com/guides/v2.3/install-gde/prereq/file-sys-perms-over.html) or as a user with `root` privileges, enter the following commands:

 ```bash
 $ cd <your Magento install directory>/var